 This article about apple phytochemicals and their health benefits by Boyer and Liu (2004) discusses associations between eating apples and lower rates of cardiovascular disease, and potentially cancer.

-How to Prepare Apple Crisp – Gluten-free and Vegan
+How to Make Apple Crisp – Gluten-free and Vegan

-Next, place the apples into the slow cooker.
-Add the maple syrup, almond flour, water, lemon juice, cinnamon, ginger, and salt.
-Mix these together.
+Place the apple chunks, maple syrup, almond flour, water, lemon juice, cinnamon, ground ginger, and salt in the slow cooker crock.
+Mix them together.

 Sprinkle this mixture on top of the apples, cover it with the lid, and relax.